Computer vision in healthcare: how to bring superpowers to doctors

 Computer vision is a branch of the umbrella term “artificial intelligence.”
 It deals with the analysis of still images or video streams, aiming to make conclusions followed by specific actions.

-Highly complex mathematical algorithms (neural networks) of computer vision systems use collections of images or videos related to particular subject matter called datasets.
-The more of these images or videos a neural network analyses, the higher the accuracy it provides.
+Computer vision systems, powered by highly complex mathematical algorithms (neural networks), have seen a significant boost in accuracy, thanks to deep learning.
+These systems use collections of images or videos related to specific subject matter, known as datasets, for analysis.
+The more of these images or videos a neural network processes, the higher the accuracy it delivers.

 During the past decade, the sophistication and optimization of deep learning algorithms have resulted in improved average accuracy, from around 50% to 99%.
 Additionally, the rapidly increasing number of datasets, particularly digital images on the web, have played a significant role in training deep learning neural networks.